FrancescoAA1/AESBenchmark/README.md

 # AESBenchmark

+# INSTALLATION ON UBUNTU:
+we made two scripts to help with the installation.

+A. get python enviroment running,
+	pyenv_setup.sh
+	chmod +x pyenv_setup.sh
+	source pyenv_setup.sh --activate

+	(if allready installed)
+	source ./venv/bin/activate

+B. get the c++ cmake working
+	cpp_build.sh
+	chmod +x cpp_build.sh
+	./cpp_build.sh --install-deps --install-cmake-latest --source-dir .

+C. Navigate to ./build folder and run AES
+	(important to do it from build folder or it can't find the plot_benchmark.py file) ./AES

 Project with three versions of AES and their respective performance profiles.

 How to Setup the Environment (for Windows)